All About Pakistan’s Largest and World’s Second Largest Salt Mine

 The route to Khewra mine by train is highly inconvenient.

-The Pakistan’s Largest Salt Mine in Khewra opens for tourist from 9:00 a.m. to 6:00 p.m.
-It remain open every day including Sunday and gazette holidays.
+Pakistan’s Largest Salt Mine in Khewra opens for tourists from 9:00 a.m. to 6:00 p.m.
+It remains open every day including Sunday and gazette holidays.

 Here have a look at the tourist spots and breathtaking salt and light made scenery and historical places replicas in Khewra Salt Mine:

 The replica of the Mughal cultured Badshahi Mosque is also situated inside the mine with the help of salt bricks.
 These salt bricks have been made from multi-colored salt and are illuminated with light bulbs.